 Understanding Repentance in Prayer

-Yet, it is the key to connecting with God and finding a life of freedom.
-Repentance is about realizing that we do not have the strength within ourselves to live a holy life, that we will never be able to obtain that strength through our own means, and that we are thus in desperate need of Jesus Christ, Who does have that strength and Who draws near to a broken spirit (Psalm 34:18).
+Repentance is the key to connecting with God and finding a life of freedom.
+Repentance is about realizing that we do not have the strength within ourselves to live a holy life.
+That we will never be able to obtain that strength through our own means.
+And that we are all in need of Jesus Christ.

 You may wonder how we can start praying with an attitude of repentance.